luskanek/Magnify/README.md

+> [!NOTE]
+> This version of the addon is meant to be used on Turtle WoW realms.
+If you play on any other vanilla (1.12) realm, select the 'vanilla' branch and download that version instead.

 Magnify is a World of Warcraft (1.12) addon with its main feature being world map zoom.
 Along with this functionality, several changes have been applied to the world map frame:

 - The world map player arrow has been replaced with a hi-res texture.